adamhlt/PE-Explorer/README.md

 This is a PE file parser, it retrieve every informations from the differents headers...

-This tool is made in C++ and compiled in x86, it can parse x86 and x64 PE file.
+This tool is made in C++, it can parse x86 and x64 PE file.

 ## :books: Features :